Stakeholder Mapping 101: How to Make a Stakeholder Map

 1. Identify Stakeholders

 There can be many stakeholders in a project.
 The list you come up with will depend on your organization, the impact of the project and its objectives.
-That means you might have to revise the list throughout the course of the project life cycle.
+That means you might have to revise the list throughout the project life cycle.

 2. Analyze Stakeholders